 Visit the Humane Society Cat Answer Tool to learn how to prevent or solve common cat-related problems »

-Keep your cat or kitten happy and healthy with regular check-ups, vaccinations and grooming services.
+Keep your cat or kitten happy and healthy with regular check-ups and vaccination services.
 We offer drop in care for quick and convenient access for general exams, including:

 Rabies (only 1 year available)